cs50nestm/cs50labs/bubblesort/README.md

 {% spoiler "Hint" %}

 1. You might want to start this by simply using an outer `for` loop that iterates `n - 1` times, which corresponds to `n - 1` passes through the array.
 2. Then use an inner `for` loop that also iterates `n - 1` times.
-If you use the index variable `i` here, make sure to use another variable in the for loop in step 1.
+If you use the index variable `i` here, make sure to use another variable in the `for` loop in step 1.
 3. We now look at pairs of numbers.
 If arr[i] > arr[i + 1] then swap the two elements.
 You may need to use a temporary variable to do the swap.

+{% endspoiler %}

+Once you have your function sorting properly, see if you can make it more efficient!
+How to do this?
+There are two areas you might be able to improve.

+1. See if you can have the function stop as soon as there are no more swaps.

+{% spoiler "Hint" %}

+You may want to include a counter for the amount of swaps made.
+You can initialize the counter to 0 every time you complete the inner `for` loop.
+If before starting a new iteration of the outer loop,   `counter == 0`, then the array is sorted, however if `counter > 0`, then more passthroughs are needed to sort the array.
+Now we only decide at the end of every passthrough whether more passthroughs are necessary!

+{% endspoiler %}
+{% spoiler "Hint" %}
+2. In a list with n elements, we would compare (n - 1) pairs in our first pass.
+And after our first pass, the largest element will have been swapped all the way to the right.
+So in our second pass, we’ll only need (n - 2) comparisons.
 {% endspoiler %}

 [Download our CS50 Reference sheet on Linear Search](https://ap.cs50.school/assets/pdfs/unit3/bubble_sort.pdf)